The Seahawks lead the NFL with 15 rookies. Here’s how they’re doing

 Receiver Jake Bobo

-You may have heard that Bobo, an undrafted free agent from UCLA, scored his first career touchdown Sunday on a five-yard pass from Smith in the fourth quarter.
+You might have heard that Bobo, an undrafted free agent from UCLA, scored his first career touchdown Sunday on a five-yard pass from Smith in the fourth quarter.
 Bobo has two receptions for eight yards in playing 61 offensive snaps.
 He also has 31 special-teams snaps.
 Almost half of Bobo’s offensive snaps — 29 — have come on running plays, according to Pro Football Focus.
 And Bobo has the best run-blocking grade of any receiver in the NFL this week at 92.3.

 Snapper Chris Stoll